mx3m/mx3m.github.io/_drafts/2015-06-15-reliability-should-be-first-on-your-list.markdown

 Most of the start-ups we work with during those sessions have plenty of questions for us.
 They seem happy to get some strangers' eyes on what they're doing – get some design help and critique.
 Plus, it's free.

-I'm getting this sense that a lot of them are concerned about how their product looks, whether the onboarding is working, if Feature X would be improved by pushing feature Y to a future sprint.
+I'm getting this sense that a lot of them are concerned about how their product looks, whether the onboarding is working, if feature X would be improved by pushing feature Y to a future sprint.
 All of this is great.
 They get the feedback they want, maybe improve their product over the next few days, maybe not.

 What I don't sense is how deeply they value **reliability**.
 It doesn't come up.
 I know, [Chris](http://www.twitter.com/cpalmieri) and I are *just* designers so it's not like speaking to us about these things makes sense right away.
 Fair enough.